-Ordering Large Amounts and Variety of Foods
+Ordering Large Amounts and Variety of Foods at Buffets

-No Time to Feel Full:
+No Time to Feel Full

-The usual delay of ordering your food, and waiting for the delivery of each course is blurred.
+The usual delay of ordering your food, and waiting for the delivery of each course is blurred in a buffet.
 Things happen too quickly.
 You have no time to feel full from your soup and salad at a buffet before you are up looking for the main course.
 The whole meal, can be over in 20 minutes without ever feeling full.
 During a traditional restaurant meal you wait until the waiter delivers each course and have a chance to feel full before the next course arrives.
 The result is you end up eating less food.

-Natural Inhibitions to Overeating Are Blurred:
+Natural Inhibitions to Overeating Are Blurred

 No one really knows who is eating what at a buffet, since there is so much wandering around.
 In a group of four diners, often one or two are up at a time obtaining seconds and thirds while two are eating.
 Socially it’s acceptable to pile the food on the plate since everyone is doing it.

-It’s Free or Almost Free:
+It’s Free or Almost Free